AnnaYuKozak/data-projects/Excel_Projects/Gym_Member_Analysis/README.md

 Remarkably, females generally did **not** drink more than 3 liters of water during workouts.
 The data indicates that `those who consumed 2–3 liters` burned **more** calories, regardless of workout type.
 A similar correlation was observed in men, *with the exception of HIIT workouts*.
 This suggests that `drinking 2–3 liters` of water may **enhance calorie burn** during workouts across various types.

+## Conclusion
+This analysis provided valuable insights into the workout habits and health metrics of gym members.

+Key findings include:
+- `Workout Frequency and Fat Percentage`: Members who worked out 4–5 days per week tended to have a notably lower body fat percentage, suggesting a possible positive impact of frequent workouts on body composition.
+- `BMI and Workout Type`: Normal-weight members spent more time on HIIT workouts, while those in higher BMI categories engaged more in Yoga and Cardio.
+- `Calories Burned by Workout Type, Age, and Gender`: Women aged 26–35 burned more calories in Yoga, while men showed the highest calorie burn with HIIT workouts.
+This insight indicates how different demographics may benefit more from specific workout types.
+- `Gym Attendance by Demographics`: The most frequent gym-goers were women aged 26–36 and 56–65, along with men aged 36–45, highlighting age and gender patterns in workout frequency.
+- `Water Intake and Calorie Burn`: Both male and female members who consumed 2–3 liters of water during workouts tended to burn more calories, showing a potential link between hydration and energy expenditure